 - 2016: 5th Bouvreuil 12/1, 6th Thomas Crapper 33/1.

-In the 2015 Paddy Power sponsored renewal, Rebecca Curtis trained Irish Cavalier went off as the well-backed 8/1 2nd favourite and things looked fantastically good for the Irish horse as it seemed to have everything else in the field covered at the second-last.
-However the Cheltenham hill found the relatively inexperienced 6 year-old horse out as Annacotty, under jockey Ian Popham, triumphed at 12/1.
+In the 2015 Paddy Power sponsored renewal, Rebecca Curtis trained Irish Cavalier went off as the well-backed 8/1 2nd favourite and things seemed good for the Irish horse as it looked to have everything else in the field covered at the second-last.
+However the Cheltenham hill found the relatively inexperienced 6 year-old horse out as Annacotty under jockey Ian Popham triumphed at 12/1.
 Irish Cavalier eventually trailed in 5th with most punters tearing up their betting slips in disgust.
-However those who'd backed the horse each way with race sponsor Paddy Power or William Hill received a consolation payout - at 2/1 for the 5th place for the full 1/4 odds.
+However those who had backed the horse each way with race sponsor Paddy Power or William Hill received a consolation payout - at 2/1 for the 5th place.